TheCoolBlackCat/PICFINDER/README.md

 # PICFINDER
 Simple Python 3 command line application to find all pictures in a directory and its subdirectories

+This version has a simple GUI interface from which you can select directories

 ## Install
 1. Download the repository
   Use Git